-If you are disabled, you will receive from the plan and other sources a combined benefit equal to 65% of your pay.
+If you are disabled, you will receive from the plan and other sources a combined benefit equal to 65% of your pay from the plan and other sources.
 The maximum benefit from all sources combined is \$8,000 per month.

 The long-term disability plan is designed to provide income to help meet your everyday expenses should you become disabled.
-To do this, the plan works with other benefits you receive to provide 65% of your annual pre-disability income of up to \$147,692.
+To do this, the plan works with other benefits you receive to provide 65% of your annual predisability income of up to \$147,692.